peter-b-k/ReinforcementLearning-TextFlappyBird/README.md

 - `RL-Individual.ipynb`: The training, evaluation, and results for the two reinforcement learning algorithms.
 - `flappy_agents.py`: Contains the implementations of Monte Carlo and Expected Sarsa agents.
 - `plot_utils.py`: Utility functions.
+- `models`: saved agents and results for best agents.

 ## Contributors